josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 The `@Component` decorator identifies the class immediately below it as a component class, and specifies its metadata.
 In the example code below, you can see that `HeroListComponent` is just a class, with no special Angular notation or syntax at all.
-It's not a component until you mark it as one with the `@Component` decorator.
+It is not a component until you mark it as one with the `@Component` decorator.

 The metadata for a component tells Angular where to get the major building blocks that it needs to create and present the component and its view.
 In particular, it associates a *template* with the component, either directly with inline code, or by reference.